elliotenglish/knowledge_base/multiview_reconstruction.md

 One of the challenges with bundle adjustment solvers is that the objective is generally only valid for points that are within the camera [frustum](https://en.wikipedia.org/wiki/Frustum).
 More specifically there are 2 challenging cases:

-1. Non-monotic/stable distortion: For points that are in front of the camera ($Z_c$>0) then the objective above is technically computable and can be computed for points outside of the frustum.
-However, because the distortion functions are polynomials they tend to be unbounded and invert/go to infinity very quickly outside of the calibrated region.
+1. Non-monotonic/stable distortion: For points that are in front of the camera ($Z_c$>0) then the objective above is technically computable and can be computed for points outside the frustum.
+However, because the distortion functions are polynomials they tend to be unbounded and invert/go to infinity very quickly outside the calibrated region.
 This makes the problem unnecessary non-convex/severely non-linear.
 This is compounded when points are near the camera and get projected to something arbitrarily far out.
 2. Points behind camera: The above projection is simply not defined for points behind the camera so once a point gets stuck there, other than due to the solver making adjustments for still valid points, there's no way for most solvers to correct themselves.

 For case 1 we need to do the following: